rickmugridge/mismatched/DIFFTREE.md

 Notice that:

  - Each difference is shown as an object with a `was` and `expected` field, where those fields are coloured to draw the eye.
- - Matchers provide sufficient detail clarify what they expected
+ - Matchers provide sufficient detail about what they expected
+ - When there is a field in the `actual` that is not `expected`, this is shown as `unexpected` (eg, `sample_date`)

-There are two differences shown in the `diff`:
+The three differences are shown clearly in the `diff`.

- - the `selection_state` was not "closed", as expected.
- - the `active_snp_count` was 103, which is not the number expected ( <= 100).